anthonypdawson/divine-devops-universe/topics/retrospective-standup-log.md

 ## Special Conventions
 - Use a mix of technical and in-universe language.
 - Uriel’s summary should be dry and/or critical.

+## Team Dynamics
+Explore collaboration and challenges faced by the team during the period.